Leafwing-Studios/fop-rules/docs/character-options/classes/paragon.md

 ## Together as One

 At level 17, your conviction radiates intensely, bolstering your allies and cowing your foes like never before.
-You may now have two auras Primed at once, which must be distinct.
-You may choose to activate either or both of your primed auras when you trigger them, but it each costs essence as usual.
-You may not activate the same aura twice during your turn.
+At the start of each of your turns, you may pay 1 additional essence to activate a second aura of your choice.
+You must choose two different auras.

 ## Redemption